MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWWL8K]

-### 2. Add and manage service principals in an Azure DevOps organization
+### 2. Add a service principal to an Azure DevOps organization

 Once you configure the service principals in the Microsoft Entra admin center, you must do the same in Azure DevOps by adding the service principals to your organization.
 You can add them through the [Users page](../../../organizations/accounts/add-organization-users.md) or with the [ServicePrincipalEntitlements APIs](/rest/api/azure/devops/memberentitlementmanagement/service-principal-entitlements?view=azure-devops-rest-7.1&preserve-view=true).
 Since they can't sign in interactively, a user account that can add users to an organization, project, or team must add them.
 Such users include **Project Collection Administrators** (PCA) or **Project Administrators and Team Administrators** when the ["Allow team and project administrators to invite new users" policy](/azure/devops/organizations/security/restrict-invitations) is enabled.